-I am also trained in computer guided joint replacements and routinely use computer guidance while doing knee replacements and hip resurfacing.
+I am also trained in computer guided joint replacements and routinely use computer guidance while doing knee replacements.
 Computer guidance allows the surgeon to be very precise during joint replacements thus decreasing the chance of outliers (beyond the tolerance of the joint replacements) and decreases the chances of early joint replacement failure.
 In simple terms, computer guided surgery is similar to that of satellite navigation (GPS) used in cars.
 In GPS technology, the location of the car is identified by the signal received from the different GPS satellites by the GPS receiver in the car.
 Similarly, in computer guided joint replacements, special trackers which emit infrared signals are fixed to the bones and they act like satellites.

 During my fellowship in Canada I also gained experience in managing hip impingement (which is increasingly considered to be a cause of hip pain in young adults often leading to hip arthritis at a younger age) using both arthroscopic and open surgery.
 I am one of the few surgeons offering this type of surgery in Wales.